-About the author & the current pain science
+About OldPain2Go® & the current Science of Pain

-I maintain that I can consistently repeat good outcomes, that is proof enough for me and the people I help.
-I won't stop at that, my mission is to help as many people as possible be free of chronic pain and to achieve that I am willing to work with any of the scientists to help them move towards a more successful outcome of finding their own solutions.
+I maintain that I can repeatedly replicate positive outcomes, which is sufficient proof for me and several thousand individuals I have assisted to date.
+However, I will not stop there; my objective is to help as many individuals as possible alleviate chronic pain, and I am willing to collaborate with any researchers to aid them in developing their own successful solutions.
+With Love, Steven

 The Science Videos

 Click picture to open - click away from it to close!

 Several of the world's best known pain scientists explain the latest in their knowledge and research.

 Lissa Rankin, M.D.

 Is there scientific proof we can heal ourselves?